mreddy8182/naruraghavan.github.io/about.md

 share: true
 ---

-IT Professional with an advanced degree from Carnegie Mellon University and 15+ years of experience in leading large cross-functional teams to design, develop, and deploy a wide variety of large scale software systems with proven tactical and strategic success.
+IT Professional and a Cerified Scrum Master with an advanced degree from Carnegie Mellon University and 15+ years of experience in leading large cross-functional teams to design, develop, and deploy a wide variety of large scale software systems with proven tactical and strategic success.

 Tenacious and savvy technical manager with a strong track record in the planning, implementation, and deployment of Enterprise Digital Asset Management (eDAM), Content Management, Email/SMS marketing with CRM integration, Search Platform, Document Management based web development solutions for a wide variety of business initiatives in Mercedes-Benz USA (MBUSA).